 I wonder if he means purely on the basis of style rather than content, since it goes without saying that any mention of non-literary nappies, engagement rings, entailments, cancer, marital abuse or oatmeal would be to show one’s slip.
 Women don’t write about the more important subjects of imperialism, “peoples”, bauxite dust or human endeavour.
 (I will set aside, for the sake of this already absurd argument, the anecdotal account of how my Stellenbosch students once declared that a very beautiful Chris Mann poem, “Bedtime Story”, was written by a woman because of its subject matter.)

-But say, for instance, ten writers of mixed gender were asked to write a paragraph on a gender-free subject – a description of a subway, say – would Jozy be able to tell the male adjectival clause from the female?
+But say, for instance, ten writers of mixed gender were asked to write a paragraph on a gender-free subject like fromm dog food reviews or a description of a subway, say - would Jozy be able to tell the male adjectival clause from the female?
 If the female writers could be persuaded to try out sentences like: “The subway made her long to be penetrated in the secret place of love by a Nobel prize winner,” could they pass for male?
 If these female writers were able to restrain themselves from writing, “What that subway needed was a good dousing with Jik,” would Jozy still know them by scent?

 Maybe not, but what she would know for certain, even without going to the trouble of any reading, would be that not one of the ten were a patch on her own subway scrawls.
 (Did I mention that she tries to keep enough piss in her at all times to cover any territorial peeing committed by her younger brother, Tigger?)